Canop/broot/website/docs/install.md

 # From crates.io

-You'll need to have the [Rust development environment](https://www.rust-lang.org/tools/install) installed.
+You'll need to have the [Rust development environment](https://www.rust-lang.org/tools/install) installed and up to date.

 Once it's installed, use cargo to install broot: